Weather

 - Source to Oxford This is the wettest section of the Path.
 Flooding can happen any time between October and May.
 Alternative routes are difficult to find.

-- Oxford to Reading Not as wet as source to Oxford but still prone to flooding between October and April.
+- Oxford to Reading Not as wet as source to Oxford but still prone to flooding between October and May.
 Alternative routes are usually available

-- Staines to Thames Barrier.
+- Staines to Woolwich.
 This area is generally better as the population density is high and more protective measures are in place.
 This section can therefore usually be walked throughout the year.
 Note that downstream from Teddington the river is tidal.
 Incoming tides can cause minor flooding of the Path and neighbouring roads, regardless of the weather.
 This tends to happen when there is a full moon.
 Major flooding is prevented by the Thames Barrier.

 Peak Periods